moneykit/yodlee-api-client/docs/DocumentsApi.md

 Get Documents

 The get documents service allows customers to search or retrieve metadata related to documents. <br>The API returns the document as per the input parameters passed.
-If no date range is provided then all downloaded <br>documents will be retrieved.
-Details of deleted documents or documents associated to closed providerAccount will not be returned <br>This API is a premium service which requires subscription in advance to use.
+If no date range is provided then all downloaded documents will be retrieved.
+Details of deleted documents or documents associated to closed providerAccount will not be returned. <br>This API is a premium service which requires subscription in advance to use.
 Please contact Yodlee Client Services for more information. <br>

 ### Example
 ```python